 The importance of Garnet in the Gems and Jewellery industry.

 There is barely any gemstone that comes in between Garnet’s ways, it is a gemstone they say that has no competition.
 At that price range, at that price, what can you get that gives out the best color in today’s market which is red, undoubtedly because of it being the “color of our heart”.
 Ruby, forget it.
 Today’s Red and Pink Tourmaline prices forget it.
 What you do not forget is Garnet then, the variety of Garnets makes this the most important color and stone in today’s market.
 It was never this important but since people started falling in love again in the late 20th century, the importance of this color increased to a point where they couldn’t resist wearing red jewelry.
 No matter what happens, red will never go away.
 Red is the color ladies love to wear, and the men love to gift to the lady of their dreams.
 In conclusion, Garnet will never leave this industry unless one unfortunate day it completely runs out.

 The supply and demands (Economics) behind Garnet.

 The economics behind every gemstone is different.
 The Tanzanites we know are ONLY based on the American market dominantly, if the Americans get bored of this stone the demand goes down, the prices struggle and the demand struggles to pick up at all.
-But Garnet is a completely a different stone.
+But Garnet is a completely different stone.
 What makes a country like a gemstone?
-Its color, its shade, its price, its astrological importance and its quality.
+Its color, its shade, its price, its astrological importance, and its quality.